jameslawler/notes/docs/portuguese-language/verbs/todo2/perder.md

 ## Writing Prompts

-1. Descreva um momento em que você perdeu algo importante e como isso afetou seu dia.
+1. Descreva um momento em que você perdeu algo importante.
+Describe a time when you lost something important.
-2. Escreva sobre uma competição da qual você participou e perdeu, e como isso influenciou seus sentimentos.
+2. Como você se sente quando seu time perde um jogo?
+How do you feel when your team loses a game?
-3. Imagine uma situação em que você pode perder uma grande oportunidade e como você se prepararia para lidar com isso.
+3. Você já perdeu um voo?
+Have you ever missed a flight?